 -

-Prevents UV damage to fabric, which extends life.
+Prevents UV damage to the fabric, which extends life.

 -

-Minimizes exposure to snow, ice, and other winter weather for both the fabric and frame.
+Minimizes exposure to snow, ice, and other winter weather for both the fabric and frame (varies by product type).

 -

-Maintains heating costs in winter, since the awning is retracted to allow passive heat gain.
+Maintains or lowers heating costs in winter since the awning can be retracted to allow passive heat gain.

 -